Swedish Open

-The Nordea Open (sponsored by Nordea) is a professional tennis tournament held in Båstad, Sweden.
+The Swedish Open, called Nordea Open (sponsored by Nordea), is a professional tennis tournament held in Båstad, Sweden.
 It is played on outdoor clay courts in July.

 The men's event is an ATP Tour 250 tournament.
 The women's event was an International tournament and successor to the Nordic Light Open in Stockholm, and from 2019 onwards is a WTA 125 series-level tournament.

 History

 The Swedish Open was first held in 1948 when it was called the International Swedish Hard Court Championships.
 Between 1970 and 1989 the men's event was part of the Grand Prix tennis circuit.

 The first three tournaments were won by Eric Sturgess from South Africa.
 Other famous champions include Ilie Năstase (1971), Björn Borg (1974, 1978–1979), Mats Wilander (1982–1983, 1985), and Rafael Nadal (2005).

 The stadium in which the tournament is held underwent reconstruction in 2002 to accommodate the new hotel underneath the seaside bleachers.

 From 1948 to 1990, there was also a women's singles tournament.
-After the Nordic Light Open in Stockholm was sold, it was announced that the women's event would return to Båstad.
-Since 2009 the Collector Swedish Open Women in Båstad has been an International-level tournament.
-In 2018 the women's tournament license was sold and it was held in Moscow (Russia) as Moscow River Cup from 22 to 27 July 2018.
+After the Nordic Light Open in Stockholm was sold, it was announced that the women's event would return to Båstad in 2009.
+From 2009 to 2017, the Collector Swedish Open Women in Båstad has been an International-level tournament.
+In 2018, the women's tournament license was sold and it was held in Moscow (Russia) as Moscow River Cup from 22 to 27 July 2018.
 However, in 2019, the tournaments was reinstated as a WTA 125 tournament called the Nordea Open.